 If you’re using the same password, when one of your accounts is breached, then that means the hackers would now have the password to the rest of your online accounts.
 Using a unique passphrase or code limits the access someone else has to your data.

 Coming up with a unique and secure password every time you create an account is no easy feat.
 Especially, if you’re like me and you have hundreds of different accounts.
-Thankfully, you can use a password generator that will create a random password for you to use.
+Thankfully, there are a lot of apps that can help you with that, you can use password generator or Lastpass password generator.
+Both of this services can create random strong password that you can use.

 How to check how strong is your password